 Allow First-Time Mothers A 1-2Hour Rest Period After Dilation, Before Pushing – The report states “Offering nulliparous (first-time) women with epidural analgesia a rest period at 10 centimeters dilatation before pushing is based on the theory that a rest period allows the fetus to passively rotate and descend while conserving the woman’s energy for pushing efforts.
 This practice is called delayed pushing, laboring down, or passive descent.”

 Women Do Not Need Admitted to the Hospital Before Active Labor – ACOG states “When women are observed or admitted for pain or fatigue in latent labor, techniques such as education and support, oral hydration, positions of comfort, and nonpharmacologic pain management techniques such as massage or water immersion may be beneficial.”
 They state it could take up to 28 hours for a woman to go into labor after her water has broken, so her care provider should help her manage her labor instead of admitting and inducing her.
-However, they state care providers will need to administer antibiotics and may choose to induce a women who is Strep B positive.
+However, they state care providers will need to administer antibiotics and may choose to induce a woman who is Strep B positive.

-Continuous Support During Labor: Family, Doulas, Nurses – In their own words, “Evidence suggests that, in addition to regular nursing care, continuous one-to-one emotional support provided by support personnel, such as a doula, is associated with improved outcomes for women in labor.
+Continuous Support During Labor: Family, Doulas, Nurses – In their own words, “Evidence suggests that, in addition to regular nursing care, the continuous one-to-one emotional support provided by support personnel, such as a doula, is associated with improved outcomes for women in labor.
 Benefits found in randomized trials include shortened labor, decreased need for analgesia, fewer operative deliveries, and fewer reports of dissatisfaction with the experience of labor.”

 Routine Amniotomy (Artificial Rupture of Membranes/Waters) — ACOG states how the practice of artificially breaking a woman’s water is questionable.